CMHAAorg/cmhaa-website/site/content/_index.md

     title: Who we are
     leadtext: We are an alliance of Australian businesses dedicated to providing mentally healthy workplaces for our people.
 We are business-led and expert-guided.
-We share our data, insights and experience.
+We share credible practice, insights and experience.
       Together, we have the power to change people's experience of the workplace for the better.
     content: ""
     image: ""
   - type: image
     image: img/liz-liam-nicole-crop.png
-    image_caption: Corporate Mental Health Alliance Australia Strategy Day, January 2020.
+    image_caption: Corporate Mental Health Alliance Australia Strategy Day facilitated by PwC's Impact Assembly, January 2020.
   - stat_number_1: 3
     stat_number_2: 12.8
     stat_number_3: 70